nikithakethireddy1996/help-app/README.md

 - Find and select the image you want to add to your project.

 ## Periodically Updating a CDN Style Links
+- A CDN works by fetching static assets from your site's server and caching them on their servers.
+- When a browser makes a request to visit your site, the static contents are served via the CDN rather than by your site.
+- This is faster because the CDN servers are globally distributed and serve as proxies that determine which server is located physically    closest to your visitor, thus delivering content on a speedier, more convenient network.

 ## Tools Used
+- Bootstrap

 ## Stack